 The credit union model has become outdated, and its charter, purpose and tax-exempt status should be reviewed by Congress.
 Credit unions were chartered by Congress to enable people of small means with a “common bond” to pool their resources to meet their basic deposit, savings and borrowing needs.
 While some credit unions operate that way today, the NCUA has enabled others to grow their membership and their markets well beyond their statutory mission.
-As a result, in just the last four years, the total assets of federally insured credit unions have grown by nearly $70 billion and membership has grown by more than 10 million, while the total number of credit unions has declined by over 1,000.
+As a result, in just the last five years, the total assets of federally insured credit unions have grown by more than $70 billion and membership has grown by more than 10 million, while the total number of credit unions has declined by over 1,000.
 Credit unions are also aggressively expanding into business lending.
-According to the NCUA, total business lending by credit unions ballooned from $13.4 billion in 2004 to $56 billion in September 2015, an annualized growth rate of 14 percent.
+According to the NCUA, total business lending by credit unions ballooned from $13.4 billion in 2004 to $61 billion in September 2017, a 355 percent total increase and 27 percent annual increase.

 ICBA urges Congress to level the tax and regulatory playing field between community banks and credit unions.
 Bank-like credit unions should be subject to the same laws and regulations as banks – including taxation and CRA.
 Large, multi-bond and geographic-based credit unions have exceeded their statutory mission and use their tax-exempt, government-subsidized status to gain competitive advantage over taxpaying community banks.